Directors are responsible for being familiar with the All-State Rules & Responsibilities.

 Instruments using two rooms for auditions will divide the audition.
 The student will perform part of the audition in the first room for a panel of three judges and move to a second room and perform the remaining audition material for a second panel of three judges.
 The six scores will be totaled, then ranked for determining All-State Group participants.

-An annual rotating system of judges representing all six districts will be used.
+An annual rotating system of judges representing all seven districts will be used.
 A district may abdicate its right to representation on a judging panel if no qualified judge for that instrument exists in the district.
 The District President will inform the state Chair no later than one month prior to the auditions that the vacancy exists.
 The state Chair may then appoint a suitable judge to represent the district.

 At least one adult monitor will work at each audition room to serve as judges’ aide, liaison with students, and door monitor.